E-Sid/scripts/README.md

 - `his.pl`: is Hachinski Ischaemic Score (HIS) calculator
 - `hip-waist.pl` is a Hip-Waiste Ratio calculator
 - `honos.pl`: Health of The Nation Ouctome Scale (HoNOS)
+- `iqcode.pl`: Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE).
 - `iqcoder.pl`: Retrospective Form of the Informant Questionnaire on Cognitive Decline in the Elderly (Retrospective IQCODE)
-- `iqcodes.pl`: Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE-Short): `iqcodes.pl`
+- `iqcodes.pl`: Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE-Short)
 - `kg2lb.pl` refer to Kilograms to pounds converter.
 - `kg2st.pl`: kilogram to stone converter.
 - `lb2kg.pl` Pounds to kilograms converter.